 Jobs and economic value

-The value of Inland Rail goes beyond moving our goods and the 16,000 jobs supported by its construction.
+The value of Inland Rail goes beyond moving our goods and the 21,500 jobs supported at the peak of construction.
 To measure its long-term potential, we asked a team at EY Australia to identify and assess the opportunities for regional jobs, economies and investments that operating Inland Rail might deliver.

 - add up to $13.3 billion in today’s terms to the value of goods and services produced in its first 50 years of operation

 - offer 14,000 –16,000 job years for regional Australia over its first decade — that’s equivalent to 1,600 people working full time for 10 years

 2 kinds of growth

 There is potential for direct and indirect economic growth off the back of a project like this – first in the supply chain, then in the industries that add value to transport and goods before they move.